herrmutig/AnchorPageJS/README.md

-# AnchorPageJS(Current Version: 1.0.0 alpha)
+# AnchorPageJS(Current Version: 1.1.1)
 AnchorPageJS is a webpage-scroller, which allows you to scroll to specific points on your webpage.
 You can create beautiful Full-Page Pages or a mix of Full-Page and scrollable(non full-page) websites!
 You can use it to just scroll automatically to a specific point on your webpage as well!

-## Notice:
-AnchorPageJS is not suited for MOBILE DEVICES yet or any type of SWIPING devices.
-With that being said I'll recommend to NOT USE IT in production when a mobile function is needed!
-Next update will include a mobile feature!

 ### Requirements
-AnchorPageJS requires JQuery(tested with JQuery V.3.3.1) with animation extenstion.
+AnchorPageJS requires JQuery (tested with JQuery V.3.3.1) with animation extension.

+### Examples
+There are no Examples at the moment.
+But will be coming in the next two Weeks.

 ### Installation
 Just include the anchorPage_[VERSION].min.js or the anchorPage_[VERSION].js into your project and AFTER the JQuery include.